barrales-d/ConsoleGraphics/README.md

 ### To use the functions in your projects:
 * Download the `ColorCodes.hpp/.cpp` and the `Image.hpp/.cpp`
 * `#include` both .hpp files into the files you want to use it
+1. Create an Image object with the Width and Height of the canvas you want `Image myImage(WIDTH, HEIGHT);`
+2. Use the functions the Image Class has to create your shapes
+3. Remember to use the `show()` function after everything to show your image `myImage.show();`

 ## Examples
 ### `all();`